YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

 * In global localization, the robot's initial pose is unknown.
 * The position tracking problem is easier to solve than the global localization one.
 * In the kidnapped robot problem, the robot is teleported to a different location.

+### Sensor fusion
+Each sensor of the robot has limitations which manifest as noise and error.
+The three most common types of mobile robot sensors are:
+* Inertial measurement unit (IMU): It can measure linear acceleration and the angular velocity.
+* Rotary encoders: They are attached to the robot's actuated wheels and  measures the velocity and position of the wheels.
+* Vision sensors: It is usually and RGB-D camera that captures images and sense  the depth towards the obstacle which can be translated to a position.

+The IMU and encoders are prone to drift, whereas the camera might not always operate as expected.
+That's why a sensor fusion of at least two of them is usually required.

+### Turtlebot
+The turtlebot is one of the famous robots used by roboticists around the world to perform localization, mapping and path planning.
+There are three versions:
+1. Introduced in 2010 with an iRobot Case base.
+2. Introduced in 2012 with the Kobuki base.
+3. Introduced in 2017